Flamenco/stackeditpro/Features.md

 Here is *what's new* in this edition of **StackEditPro**.
+All features are ordered by *recently modified*.

 # New Features

+## Keyboard Shortcut Manager
+View all keyboard shortcuts.
+The command is available from the *Actions Sidebar*.

 ## Workspace Search
 We have enabled text searching of all documents inside your workspace.